WE-Kaito/digimon-tcg-simulator/README.md

 Digimon TCG Simulator
 ---

-This was a graduation project for the [neuefische](https://www.neuefische.de/en) java/full-stack bootcamp.
+This started as a graduation project for the [neuefische](https://www.neuefische.de/en) java/full-stack bootcamp.
-As a fan of the Digimon franchise and [its card game](https://world.digimoncard.com/), this was a great opportunity to create something I and hopefully other fans will enjoy.
+It was always a dream of mine to make some sort of Digimon fan game, so why not making the still missing sim for [its card game](https://world.digimoncard.com/)?

-Reviews are very welcome!
+Feel free to use the code to improve upon.
+Reviews, bug-reports and feature-requests are also very welcome!

 **Features**:
 - [x] Register with a unique username + password to use the App.